 Summary of audit findings

-Water savings (ML)
+Water recovery (ML)

-Long-term annual average
+Long-term average annual water recovery

-Total - GMW Connections Stages 1 and 2
+Total - GMW Connections Project

 Volume of low reliability water shares purchased (ML)